 Are you going through any of the following situations?

 Whatever the reason we can provide you with an expert trade union representative, to support you throughout your situation at work, even if you are not in a union.

 We offer a very unique and specialised legal service.
 The Employment law provides that a Trade Union Representative can accompany any employee during the grievance, disciplinary and redundancy process.

 We will provide you with a professional Trade Union Representative, who will accompany and represent you directly at your own place of work, giving you the support and help when it is most needed.

 Premier Advocates is a company you can rely on, offering positive, practical solutions with comprehensive advice regarding employment law issues at work.

-Call us free without obligation to see how our expert trade union representatives will be able to help you and advise you on you employment issue.
+Call us without obligation to see how our expert trade union representatives will be able to help you or book a telephone consultation with one of our employment law experts to advise you on your employment issue.
 All of our trade union representatives are professional, independent and impartial.
 You can talk to them in complete confidence.

 Understanding Trade Union Representation